 Here’s the scoop on all sugars in Step One Foods:

-There are no added sugars in our oatmeal, sprinkle, smoothie mix, or our cranberry nut bar.
 Our cranberries and blueberries contain a small amount of apple juice which is added in the drying process to keep the berries soft and chewy.

 Our Dark Chocolate Crunch Bar is made with bittersweet chocolate containing 72% cacao and a small amount of sugar because unsweetened dark chocolate is unpalatable.
 But we balance that sugar with high fiber from complex grains.
 Numerous studies have shown that eating dark chocolate containing at least 70% cacao has cardiovascular benefits.